dragonsea0927/KandysLaunderette/README.md

 I really enjoyed the process of creating reusable components such as the Navigation and Footer.
 Integrating each component across the entire websites, while also styling the entire website elements.

-1. I enjoyed utilizing the Next.js React import feature.
+1. I enjoyed utilizing the Next.js 13 & React 18 features.
 Importing components, features and scss styling files into a newly created pages or components.
-2. Utilizing npm install to install bootstrap 5 and Sass for example.
-Learning how to use the difference between npm and npx.
+2. Utilizing tailwindcss to style all my components with also the use of Sass or styled components for example.
+Learning how to use the difference between styled components or sass.
-3. I Enjoyed learning SASS extension for better CSS styling, file structure and creating specific reusable variables for better optimization.
-Also using Bootstrap 5 framework for better mobile responsiveness really improved my CSS hard-coding file reduction.
+3. I Enjoyed learning Tailwindcss for better CSS styling, JSX component structure and creating specific reusable variables for better optimization.
+Also for better mobile responsiveness, it also improved/ resuced CSS file reduction.

 # Personal Improvements

 Although the website is fairly functional and provides the minimum viable product of displaying the list of services, the current iteration of this project requires a list of improvements.

+1. A database intergration for user profiles example Firebase.
+2. A payment processesor such as Stripe Payments.
-1. More Team-orientated Git operations specifically branch and merge this will initialize a more realistic team development workflow process.
+3..
+More Team-orientated Git operations specifically branch and merge this will initialize a more realistic team development workflow process.
-2. More JavaScript functions for to make the website more interactive.
-Specifically HTML DOM element manipulation, displaying or removing items which are available or sold out.
+2. More Sliders and animated visual sections make the website more interactive.

 # Mobile View Screenshot